HOME - Pastiche Family Portal

 Our failures are everywhere.
 And as we live our own busy lives, we see these failures, yet stay silent.
 We plow ahead, hoping things will change, and fearing they won’t.

 Our daughters need our help.
-They can no longer afford our silence.
 Here are some ideas for fathers that may help to turn the tide:

 • Examine your own attitude and feelings toward women.
 How have you objectified women in the past?
 Are you ready to see them as equal?
 Make sure you’re clear on these questions, because they’ll come up eventually with your daughter.